rouxemmanuel/DigitalSigning/README.md

  - Resolve some problem on the aspect , the apsect key can't be add to a content
  - [SOLVED]Resolve some standard structure problem
  - Try to understand how use the replace parameter on the config tag for implement with other amp
+ - Implement a more simple sign wihtout all the parmaeter on the position of the stamp.
+ - Strange problem with signed the document , the addon say the document is signed with success but i can't see the generate signed content on the destination folder i choose.

- - Make it work like the olde version
+ - Make it work like the older version (more or less the final objective)

 ###### [Reminder compatibility the version of sdk with alfresco version](http://docs.alfresco.com/5.1/concepts/alfresco-sdk-compatibility.html)
 ###### [New compatibility with the SDK 3.0.0](http://ecmarchitect.com/archives/2017/04/24/4235)